philspins/AmazingHand/README.md

 Very important thing is to keep same assembly order for servos, but set them different IDs than for the right hand, as following :
 ![IDs](assets/Both_Hands-IDs.jpg)

 Specific software is also needed, in order to drive each hand independently.
-You can find it These simple demo runs same hand patterns on both hands simultaneously, but it's only available in python :
+This simple demo runs same hand patterns on both hands simultaneously, but it's only available in python :
 "AmazingHand_Demo_Both" [here](https://github.com/pollen-robotics/AmazingHand/tree/main/PythonExample)

 # Disclaimer